bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-validators.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-In some cases, it makes sense to perform the validation of the entered values before they are sent to the server (e.g. in an :ref:`offline-dialogs`).
+In some cases, it makes sense to perform the validation of the entered values before they are sent to the server (e.g., in an :ref:`offline-dialogs`).
 For this reason, Primefaces provides a `client side validation
 <http://www.primefaces.org/showcase/ui/csv/basic.xhtml>`__ framework.
 Client-side validation is an addition to the JSF validators.
 It can give instant